 Contact Student Health (804-828-8828) or your medical provider for guidance.
 If you do not have symptoms and your exposure is determined to be low risk, you do not need to isolate but you should monitor for symptoms (rash, flu-like symptoms) for 21 days after the exposure.
 Vaccine may be recommended for higher-risk exposures.

-Vaccine is recommended for individuals at high risk for mpox exposure.
+The JYNNEOS mpox vaccine is recommended to prevent mpox in individuals at high risk for exposure.
 More information is available on the VDH website.